NYLAC committee members in a group shot at the YMCA Canada office

 YMCA-YWCA of Winnipeg

 About Me: I self-identify as a 1.5-generation immigrant of Filipinx and Japanese ancestry that works and lives on Treaty 1 territory otherwise known as Winnipeg, Manitoba.
-I am new to the Y but not new to working with youth!
-I have been working with youth for about 9+ years in different capacities within the non-profit world.
-Currently, I work as a mental wellness facilitator for our Y Mind anxiety program for teens and youth ages 13-30 and our general mental health services.
-Aside from working in mental health, I have been dancing for about 10 years, currently perform with two dance teams, and teach classes.
-I am excited to be learning and growing within the YMCA-YWCA of Winnipeg while also serving the communities that need mental health support and programs.
+I have been with the Y for almost 2 years, but I’ve worked with youth for about 9+ years in different capacities and roles within the non-profit world.
+Currently, I have stepped into the role of children and families program coordinator where I manage staff and oversee children’s programs at my local Association.
+I am still involved as a facilitator in mental health services, delivering courses on educating older adults who are recovering or currently stabilizing their mental health challenges.
+Something to know about me is I have been dancing for about 10 years, currently perform with two dance teams, and I teach classes.
+I am excited to be learning and growing within the YMCA-YWCA of Winnipeg while also serving the communities around me.

 How I can Help: Please reach out to me if you are looking to get referrals or access to community resources in regards to mental health and/or navigation with youth.
 As well as any general programming and resources for youth organizations.